Location51 Route de Demigny, 71100 Chalon-sur-Saône, France

 ClientToulon Provence Méditerranée

-From the architect.
+Text description provided by the architects.
 With the mountains on one side and the Mediterranean Sea on the other, The Léo Lagrange stadium stands on a site that is limited in space but with limitless views out to sea, enhancing the remarkable landscape.

 The sports complex is a vast urban park devoted to sporting and fun activities containing three regional rugby and football pitches, international athletics and six school playing fields.